AnjanaBChandran/AnjanaBChandran/README.md

 - Estimates cost before deploying LLM pipelines
 - Built for real-world AI budgeting and planning
-- Inspired by production systems like underwriting workflows
+- Inspired by production-scale systems like underwriting workflows

 ---